DaniloKovacevicRIT/ECG_Classification_Perturbation/perturbations/docs/api.md

 - `target_class`: used by `smooth_adv` for targeted attacks; irrelevant for noise/morphology.# Design Document: Plausible ECG Perturbations for Targeted Misclassification

 ## 1. Context & Goals
-We train and evaluate a multi-label 1D CNN in `StartingFile.ipynb` that ingests PTB‑XL ECG segments stored under `ptb-xl/`.
-Each record is a 10 s, 12‑lead trace sampled at 100 Hz (1 000 samples × 12 leads).
+We train and evaluate a multi-label 1D CNN in `StartingFile.ipynb` that ingests PTBâ€‘XL ECG segments stored under `ptb-xl/`.
+Each record is a 10â€¯s, 12â€‘lead trace sampled at 100â€¯Hz (1â€¯000 samples Ã— 12 leads).
 Labels are aggregated with `MultiLabelBinarizer` into the five diagnostic superclasses `['CD', 'HYP', 'MI', 'NORM', 'STTC']`, and the model is optimized with `binary_crossentropy` plus accuracy and multi-label AUC.
 The objective of this work is to overlay small, plausible perturbations on top of these preprocessed tensors so that the trained TensorFlow model misclassifies either untargetedly (any change in the predicted label set) or in a targeted fashion (force or suppress a specific superclass), while keeping perturbations visually consistent with realistic physiology or acquisition artefacts.

 ## 2. Reference Training Pipeline Snapshot

 ### 2.1 Dataset & Labels
 - CSV metadata (`ptbxl_database.csv`) is read into `Y`, and `scp_codes` are expanded via `ast.literal_eval`.
-- Raw signals are loaded with `wfdb.rdsamp` using `filename_lr` (100 Hz) and stacked into `X` with shape `(num_records, 1000, 12)`.
+- Raw signals are loaded with `wfdb.rdsamp` using `filename_lr` (100â€¯Hz) and stacked into `X` with shape `(num_records, 1000, 12)`.
 - Diagnostic subclasses are aggregated through `scp_statements.csv`, filtered to the `diagnostic` rows, and mapped onto the five superclasses above.
 - A stratified split uses `strat_fold != 10` for training and `== 10` for testing, resulting in `(X_train, y_train)` and `(X_test, y_test)`.
 Encoding with `MultiLabelBinarizer` produces `y_*_enc` arrays of shape `(num_records, 5)`.